paradime-io/social-media-data-modeling-challenge/README.md

 ![attributes_of_top_performing_audios](https://github.com/paradime-io/social-media-data-modeling-challenge/blob/jayeson-gao/screenshots/attributes_of_top_performing_audios.png?raw=true)

 1. **Which features most consistently impact performance score?** Using random forest to calculate importance scores, it appears most features have a similar impact on performance with valence contributing slightly more than the rest.
-Valence is defined as “the musical positiveness conveyed by a track”.
-(Spotify attribute details)
 2. **Which features have the strongest magnitude of effect on performance score?** Using linear regression to calculate coefficient scores, valence and energy have the most sizable impact on performance score, though in different directions.
 An increase of 1 in valence increases performance score by 0.089, but since valence maxes out at 1, another way to look at this is an increase of 0.1 in valence increase performance score by 0.0089 (~0.01), which was nearly the difference between first and second place.